-Whether you’re looking for pork tenderloin or pork loin, the bottom line is that you will have a delicious meal awaiting you—take a peek at these seven recipes for pork that won’t disappoint.
+Whether you’re looking for pork tenderloin or pork loin, the bottom line is that you will have a delicious meal awaiting you as long as you choose a cooking method appropriate to the specific cut you choose.
+Take a peek at these seven recipes for pork loin and pork tenderloin that won’t disappoint.

-This pork roast is a real showstopper and the butterflied roast is rolled into a tight cylinder (filled with fennel and prosciutto) that is tied and then cooked in the oven at 375 degrees Fahrenheit.
+This pork roast is a real showstopper: the butterflied pork loin roast is rolled into a tight cylinder (filled with fennel and prosciutto) that is tied and then cooked in the oven at 375 degrees Fahrenheit for only about an hour.
+Let it rest for 20 minutes to ensure it’s juicy, then slice it open to reveal spirals of tender meat and flavorful stuffing.
 Get our Fennel-and-Prosciutto-Stuffed Pork Loin Roast recipe.

 Our recipe for Cuban pork loin is all about the marinade—freshly squeezed orange and lime juice, oregano, olive oil, and 12 garlic cloves are mixed together for a zesty marinade that gets better every hour you let it sit.
 Get our Cuban Rotisserie Pork Loin recipe.

-If you’re running short on time, this recipe is magic—the glaze is made from brown sugar, cumin, garlic powder, chili powder, salt, pepper, and chicken broth and reduces slowly after hours of cooking in the Crock-Pot.
+If you’re often short on time to spend actively making dinner, this recipe is magic—the glaze is made from brown sugar, cumin, garlic powder, chili powder, salt, pepper, and chicken broth and reduces itself after hours of slow cooking in the Crock-Pot.
+Be sure to choose a pork loin with a visible fat cap so the meat stays moist.
 Get our Crock Pot Balsamic Pork Loin Roast recipe.